Skip to main content

 Step 1: Get an API Key

 Sign into the Butter dashboard.
-This will create an empty cache, and an API key you’ll use to authenticate requests.
+This will create a fresh, empty cache, as well as an API key you’ll use to authenticate requests.
 To view your active API keys, visit the Keys page.
 Make sure to save your Butter and other relevant API keys accordingly.

 export BUTTER_API_KEY=your-butter-api-key